Tuber melanosporum: Cultivation

 As the data show, France has been the leading producer of black truffles in the last decade and a half but is rapidly challenged by Spain, where regions have made use of the EU-funded Rural Development Programme to subsidise cultivated plantations.
 This is particularly visible in the Teruel province of the Aragón region, where the black truffle represents the first and main economic activity (in GDP and employment), especially since 2010-2011 when many plantations opened under the last Rural Development Programme 2000-2006 came into production phase.

 Uses

 With a price of about 1,000 to 2,000 euros per kilogram, black truffles are the second-most expensive truffles after white truffles and one of the most sought-after edible mushrooms in the world.

 In cooking, black truffles are used to refine the taste of meat, fish, soups, cheeses, and risotto.
 Unlike white truffles, the aroma of black truffles does not diminish when they are heated but becomes more intense.
-They are most commonly shaved into or on top of a dish raw or infused with high-quality olive oil or butter.
+They are commonly shaved into or on top of a dish raw or infused with high-quality olive oil or butter.